UP Bypoll Results: Akhilesh thanks Mayawati after win, lashes out at Yogi Adityanath

 The Samajwadi Party registered a huge win in both Gorakhpur and Phulpur, defeating its nearest rival BJP by huge margins.

-While SP candidate Nagendra Pratap Singh Patel defeated BJP's Kaushlendra Singh Patel by a margin of 59,613 votes in Phulpur, the Akhilesh Yadav-led SP thumped BJP by a margin of 21,000 vote in Yogi Adityanath's bastion of Gorakhpur.
+While SP candidate Nagendra Pratap Singh Patel defeated BJP's Kaushlendra Singh Patel by a margin of 59,613 votes in Phulpur, the Akhilesh Yadav-led SP thumped BJP by a margin of 21,000 votes in Yogi Adityanath's bastion of Gorakhpur.

 OneIndia News